ENDE

 Performance Best Practices

-• Network Testing - Regularly test connection speed and stability
+• Test connection speed and stability on a schedule

-• Resource Monitoring - Watch CPU/memory usage during VPN use
+• Watch CPU and memory usage during VPN sessions

-• Connection Optimization - Fine-tune settings based on usage patterns
+• Fine tune settings based on real usage

 Reliability Best Practices